microsoft/fluentui-react-native/packages/experimental/Checkbox/SPEC.md

   labelPosition?: 'before' | 'after';

   /**
-   * Disabled state of the checkbox.
-   */
-  disabled?: boolean;

-  /**
    * Label to display next to the checkbox.
    */
   label?: string;

-  /**
-   * A RefObject to access the IFocusable interface.
-Use this to access the public methods and properties of the component.
-   */
-  componentRef?: React.RefObject<IFocusable>;

   /**
    * Callback that is called when the checked value has changed.